NickoJose/PodcastApp/readme.txt

 Persistence test package - Found under comp3350/podcast(test)/persistence.
 It contains the stub database and unit test for the common database interface.
 Integration test package - Found under comp3350/podcast(test)/integration.
 It contains integration tests across the seam and for the external resource.
 RunUnitTests.java – Found under comp3350/podcast(test).
-It a test suite that runs all of the unit tests RunIntegrationTests - Found under comp3350/podcast(test).
+It a test suite that runs all of the unit tests RunIntegrationTests.java - Found under comp3350/podcast(test).
 It a test suite that runs all of the integration tests

 The log file can found under the name log.txt.